slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Every man takes the limits of his own field of vision for the limits of the world."
 -- Arthur Schopenhauer*

-> *"Often isn't the mountains ahead that wear you out, it's the little pebble in your shoe."
+> *"Often isn’t the mountains ahead that wear you out, it’s the little pebble in your shoe."
 -- Muhammad ALi*

 > *"There is no limit on better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with."